-The Minor Penalty will not be assessed when a Goalkeeper plays the puck while maintaining skate contact with their Goal Crease.
 The designated trapezoidal area is marked with lines behind each goal.
 The lines run diagonally from the Goal Line to the Boards behind the goal.
 The outer dimension at the Goal Line is 6.80 m and at the Boards 8.60 m.